 Cycling-Quintana escapes serious injury after being hit by car

-Former Giro d'Italia winner Nairo Quintana said he had not suffered any serious injuries after being hit by a car during training in Colombia on Friday.
+Former Giro d'Italia winner Nairo Quintana is to spend two weeks on the sidelines after being hit by a car during training in Colombia on Friday.

-The 30-year-old Colombian, who won the Giro in 2014, the Vuelta in 2016 and twice finished runner-up on the Tour de France, was knocked down by a car that overtook him and his support team.
+The 30-year-old Colombian, who won the Giro in 2014, the Vuelta in 2016 and twice finished runner-up on the Tour de France, was knocked down by a car that overtook him and his support team in the Bocaya region.
 His Arkea-Samsic team feared a possible knee injury but Quintana said he had grazed his left arm and hurt his right knee and left leg.

-"I want to let you know that I am good," a smiling Quintana said in a video posted on his Twitter account.
-"We are waiting to do some exams to rule out any injury that might affect our preparations for the commitments we have coming up."
+"The medical report is in and my knee is swollen but luckily they have told us that it's nothing serious," he said.
+"Of course, now I'll have to take two weeks off to rest and wait for it to heal."

 Quintana is scheduled to resume racing at the Tour de l'Ain on Aug.
 7.